Computing resources

 A specific registration is required to access ICARE computing resources.
 Because ICARE resources are limited, access is restricted to partners working with ICARE on collaborative projects.
 You register to ICARE data services first (see here), then fill out this additional registration form to request an SSH account.
 You will be required to provide additional information including the framework of your request and an ICARE project referent.

-If you only want to access ICARE data services (i.e. FTP or web access), please use the data access registration form.
+If you only want to access ICARE data services (i.e. SFTP or web access), please use the data access registration form.

 Description of the cluster